firealarmss/dmr-bridge-discord/README.md

 The bot will join the voice channel you're in after your type `!join`.

 TX DOES NOT WORK AT THIS TIME

-Make sure you don't TX and RX at the same time, as AnalogBridge and the rest of the stack is half-duplex.

 ## Todo